Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/Spotted_Lanternfly_Proposal.md

 **How it would be used:** <br>
 - Research shows that SLF's are attracted to frequencies of 60hz, a common electric fence frequency (Rohde)
 - Part 1: Place a 60hz electric fence (low voltage) around the perimeter of the vineyard
-- Part 2: Spray the SLFs on the fence with pesticides **Why it’s better than the status quo:** <br>
+- Part 2: Spray the SLFs on the fence with pesticides <br>
+**Why it’s better than the status quo:** <br>
-- Would allow the use of a broad range of pesticides with longer pre harvest intervals **End-of-semester proof-of-concept:** <br>
+- Would allow the use of a broad range of pesticides with longer pre harvest intervals <br>
+**End-of-semester proof-of-concept:** <br>
 - Component 1: Electric fence installation method - raise above ground?
 - Component 2: Pesticide spraying mechanism